micahwierenga/css-selector-basics/readme.md

 ```

 Just like before, if you open the `index.html` with your browser, you'll notice the body background has changed.
 We've selected the body element and instructed the browser to color it black.
+While very easy to implement, this method is also frowned upon unless you have a very specific reason for doing so.

 #### External Style Sheets

+This is the preferred method for writing CSS.
 With just one file - your external style sheet - you can modify the styles of your entire website.
-That's really powerful and helps keep your code organized and separate.
+It's extremely powerful, and helps keep your code organized and separate.

 To link the stylesheet to the HTML file, inside the `<head>` tags, we need to add a self-closing `<link>` tag, indicating the type of relations (`rel="stylesheet"`) and the file path.
 But first, let's create a css file within our css directory.